Abuseware/SeducedSock2/README.md

 Barely working x86_64 "operating system"

 ## How to build

+### Docker
+Repository contains Dockerfile for simple project buildroot.

+To create image:

+    make docker-image

+And to (re)build project

+    make docker-build

+### Native
 Simply type "make" or "gmake" inside a project directory.
-You must have GNU Make, GCC 7+, NASM, Python 3 and GRUB2.
+You must have GNU Make, GCC 7+, YASM and GRUB2.

-Final image works as a CD.

 ## How to use
 Project contains Bochs config designed to work in any supported UNIX-like OS.